tetragrade/Elder-Cones/locations/Gatehouse of the Elder Cones.md

 		+ Crook Staff (d6).
 	5. 1 **Undersky Tuna.** Iridescent scales and pitch-black eyes, hovers around ominously.<br>8 HP, SV ≤3, AP 8.
 Actions:
 		1. Slam (d8).
-		2. To the Depths with Ye (Light Save or be banished to stygian sea in realm of pure darkness, return iff tuna dies).
+		2. To the Depths with Ye (Light Save or be psychically banished to stygian sea in realm of pure darkness, until the tuna dies).
+			+ Affected characters can see the real and dark world overlapping, and interact with elements of both: they can swim around in mid-air, and fight, though impaired.
-			+ Characters in the realm of pure darkness at the end of a scene are eaten by sea monsters.
+			+ Characters in the realm of pure darkness at the end of a scene are eaten by its sea monsters.
 	6. d4 **Degenerated Coneling.** Rat-sized cone creature with neon green skin, hobbles about.<br> 6 HP, SV ≤3, AP 4.
 Actions:
 		+ Smack (d4).
 		+ PK Cold (learn one secret of a creature you can see).